jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) consult the Minister of Agriculture.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 217D Farm must have certified freshwater farm plan if it meets land use threshold
+### 217D Farm must have freshwater farm plan if it meets land use threshold
-(1) A farm must have a certified freshwater farm plan if— (a) 20 or more hectares of the farm is arable land use; or (b) 5 or more hectares of the farm is horticultural land use; or (c) 20 or more hectares of the farm is pastoral land use; or (d) a prescribed area of the farm is other agricultural land use prescribed in regulations made under section 217M(1)﻿(b); or
+(1) A farm must have a freshwater farm plan if—
+  (a) 50 or more hectares of the farm is pastoral, arable, or mixed land use; or (b) 50 or more hectares of the farm is viticultural or orcharding land use; or (c) 5 or more hectares of the farm is horticultural land use other than viticultural or orcharding land use; or (d) a prescribed area of the farm is other agricultural land use prescribed in regulations made under section 217M(1)﻿(b); or
-  (e) 20 or more hectares of the farm is a combination of any 2 or more of the land uses described above.
+  (e) the farm holds a Dairy Supply Number.
 (1A) However,—
   (a) if an order made under section 217C(2A)﻿(a) disapplies a statutory land use area threshold, a farm is not subject to that threshold; and
   (b) if an order made under section 217C(2A)﻿(b) disapplies a statutory land use area threshold and prescribes a higher land use area threshold in its place, a farm is subject to the higher threshold.
-(2) A certified freshwater farm plan applies to the entire farm.
+(2) A freshwater farm plan applies to the entire farm.

 ### 217E Main duties of farm operators
+(1AAA) A farm operator who is required to have a freshwater farm plan must submit the plan for certification if— (a) the farm is undertaking activities identified in activity-based criteria prescribed in regulations; or (b) the farm is located in a catchment prescribed in regulations; or (c) the operator is required to submit the freshwater farm plan for certification to meet other regulatory requirements.
-(1) A farm operator of a farm that is required to have a certified freshwater farm plan must— (a) prepare a freshwater farm plan in accordance with this Part and regulations; and (b) submit the plan to a certifier for certification; and (c) ensure that the farm operates in compliance with the certified freshwater farm plan; and (d) arrange for the farm to be audited in accordance with this Part and regulations for compliance with the certified freshwater farm plan.
+(1) A farm operator of a farm that is required to have a freshwater farm plan must— (a) prepare a freshwater farm plan in accordance with this Part and regulations; and (b)
+  (c) ensure that the farm operates in compliance with the freshwater farm plan; and (d) arrange for the farm to be audited in accordance with this Part and regulations for compliance with the freshwater farm plan.
 (2) A farm operator must keep the certified freshwater farm plan fit for purpose by— (a) amending the plan as necessary to reflect any changes in the farm; and (b) amending the plan as necessary to comply with this Part and regulations.
 (3) A farm operator must amend and recertify a certified freshwater farm plan if any circumstances prescribed by regulations apply.
+(4) A farm operator must comply with the same freshwater farm plan certification requirements under this Act as a farm operator referred to in subsection (1AAA) if—
+  (a) the farm operator is not required under subsection (1AAA) to have the farm’s freshwater farm plan certified; but (b) the farm operator chooses to have the farm’s freshwater farm plan certified.

 ### 217F Contents of freshwater farm plan
 A freshwater farm plan must—